broadinstitute/gatk/scripts/variantstore/docs/aou/AOU_DELIVERABLES.md

 - Grant `BigQuery Data Viewer` permission to specific people's PMI-OPS accounts.
 This will include members of the AoU research workbench team.
 - Copy the bgzipped, tarred export of the VAT into the pre-delivery bucket.
-- Send an email should be sent out notifying the AoU research workbench team of the readiness of the VAT.
+- Send an email out notifying the AoU research workbench team of the readiness of the VAT.
+Additionally, a RW Jira ticket will be made by project management to request copying the VAT to pre-prod.
 - A document describing how this information was shared (for previous callsets) is located [here](https://docs.google.com/document/d/1caqgCS1b_dDJXQT4L-tRxjOkLGDgRNkO9eac1xd9ib0/edit)

 ## Additional Deliverables